 Both FICO and VantageScore put a lot of weight on payment history when calculating your credit scores.
-In fact, it’s the No. 1 scoring factor at FICO and accounts for 35% of your FICO score.
+In fact, it’s the primary scoring factor at FICO and accounts for 35% of that score.

 Why does payment history get so much attention?
-Because it can be a strong indicator of how you might handle payments in the future.
-And falling behind on payments could lead to negative information—which includes things like late credit card payments and charge-offs—that can negatively impact your credit.
+Because it can be a strong indicator of how you might handle future payments.
+And falling behind on payments could lead to negative information on your credit report—which includes things like late credit card payments and charge-offs—and adversely impact your credit.